 The Infant Risk Assessment (AS01:712) should not be completed on known HRIF or APORS referred clients.

-Developmental Assessments are to be completed by a registered nurse who has training in administering any of the Department of Healthcare and Family Services (HFS) approved developmental assessment tools.
-A developmental assessment will be completed at the 6-month visit and again at 12-, 18- and 24-month visits.
-The nurse shall document these developmental assessments in Cornerstone on the SV01:824 screen and a hard copy of the screening tool used will be placed in the client's file/record.
-Additional assessments may be completed and documented as necessary.
+Developmental Assessments are to be completed by a registered nurse who has training in administering any of the developmental screening tool approved by Department of Healthcare and Family Services (HFS).
+A developmental assessment will be completed during face-to-face visit schedule starting from 6 to 24 month visit frequency and a hard copy of each scheduled screening tool used will be placed in the client's file/record.

 Services to be provided include, but are not limited to: